QualitativeDataRepository/iqmrnavigator/participants/faqs.md

   - **Do I need to attend a research design session – in which I comment on other people’s designs, every day?**
       - Research design sessions are held on every instructional day with the exception of the first Sunday and the last Friday, so eight days total.
 We expect you to sign up for research design session on five of those days – in addition to the session in which you present your research design (so you’ll attend a total of six sessions).
+Participants will be given the opportunity to opt out of two research design sessions.
 Participating in these sessions is a great way both to learn from and about what others do and to give constructive feedback, not to mention how much it benefits the recipients.

   - **I indicated that I would submit a full/proto research design on the initial form.
 Can I submit a proto/full design instead_**